 We are the University of Cumbria, a place where people are at the heart of all we do, where enriching the lives of our students, staff and the communities we serve means we make a difference that matters.
-Now is a very exciting time to be joining us.
-We are well placed to make a significant contribution to the success of our students and region, with our newly approved strategy setting out our ambitions for the years ahead.
-We will be making the most of our three most valuable assets; people, place and partnerships, to further our role as a catalyst for economic well-being for our region, nationally and internationally.
 The institutions that came together in 2007 to create the University of Cumbria had a proud history of empowering students with the tools, attributes and opportunities to maximise their potential to be more than they thought they could be.
 This continues to be at the heart of all that we do.